 5 Contact Center Security Precautions You Should Implement Immediately

-One article we found reports that incidents of fraud at contact centers rose more than 100% in 2017 over the previous year.
+One article we found reports that incidents of call center fraud rose more than 100% in 2017 over the previous year.
 That suggests whatever businesses are doing now, it’s probably not enough.

-Here are three ideas for making your security protocols more secure.
+Here are some ideas for making your security protocols more secure.

 - Non-Verbal Information Transfer